UofL's peer-to-peer sustainability outreach & education program for students, faculty & staff.

 Eco-Reps stand for sustainable action, so we also encourage you to actively demonstrate your personal commitment in those places where you can have the most impact.
 Eco-Reps are not “green police.”
 Eco-Reps are educators and mentors.
 As an Eco-Rep, you should feel free to politely observe and make note of problem behaviors or unsustainable systems, but you should always be courteous, respectful and supportive rather than punitive.
 It’s important to remain sensitive to the university's policies and structure.
 Eco-Reps should also be a voice for sound practices regarding our campus environment, its inhabitants, and the planet at large.
 Eco-Reps should always strive to “practice what they preach” and to lead by example.

-Eco-Reps will be expected to attend three meetings per semester to discuss your own sustainability activities in a public forum (with food!), and at least once per year, each Eco-Rep will report on your activities and ideas about Sustainable practices to UofL's Sustainability Council.
+Eco-Reps will be expected to attend monthly meetings to discuss your own sustainability activities in a public forum (with food!), and at least once per year, each Eco-Rep will report on your activities and ideas about Sustainable practices to UofL's Sustainability Council.
 We’ll also expect you to submit a brief monthly report designed to help everyone brainstorm and document more effective strategies for Eco-Reps representation across campus.

 Eco-Reps will engage in an annual project to be decided by the current Eco-Reps at the beginning of each fall semester.
 The projects should engage the community around UofL in some highly visible and meaningful efforts.
 Eco-Reps are encouraged to partner with RSOs, Residence Life, the Student, Staff, and Faculty Senates, and other campus organizations to spread the word about sustainability on campus, and to help identify opportunities to engage with sustainability.